2021- 2022 Board Members

-Lesley Bogad – Lesley Bogad is the proud, single parent of Micah J, a JCDS third grader in 2020-21.
+Lesley Bogad – Lesley Bogad is the proud, single parent of Micah J, a JCDS fourth grader in 2021-22.
 For the past 20 years, she has made a career in teacher education at Rhode Island College where she is professor and chair of Educational Studies, affiliated faculty in Gender and Women’s Studies, and the co-Director of the Youth Development program.
 Her academic work focuses on schooling for social justice and building community.
 Lesley is a California native, an avid gardener, and a Jewish day school alum.
 Her superpowers include making beautiful tables in Google Docs, helping teachers and students find their “why,” and quoting Hamilton lyrics.

 Rachel Friedberg, Treasurer – Rachel is the mother of three JCDSRI alumni, one now at Wheeler and two in college.
 She previously served on the JCDSRI board for eight years, including positions of treasurer and acting president.
 Rachel teaches economics at Brown University.

 Robyn Furman – Robyn has been connected to the school since the days it began as Solomon Schechter Day School.
 She is the parent of four Alperin Schechter Day School alumni.
 Previously, Robyn worked in early childhood and elementary education.
 Now she enjoys spending time with her grandchildren, two of whom attend JCDSRI and another one who will begin Kindergarten in the Fall.

 Deb Herman – Deb Herman is an alumni parent of 3, and has kept JCDSRI close to her heart since her children graduated from the school.
 During the day she is a clinical-research psychologist, at night she spends as much time as possible creating upcycled functional art.
 She is very excited to be a board member and become more involved in the school!